turingschool/backend-curriculum-site/module1/promotion.md

 ## Portfolio

 Students will complete a Portfolio, and participate in a Portfolio Review.
 Instructions for the Portfolio can be found [here](./portfolios)

-## Attendance

-Attendance is required at 90% or above to pass Module 1.
-Attendance will be counted at all scheduled activities from 9:00 am to 4:00 pm not listed as "Project Work Time".
-Per the Student Course Catalog, tardiness will be counted as absence.